Superior Accident Tolerant Fuel via Enhanced Technology (SAFETY)

-Division Manager, Professor, Chemistry and Chemical Engineering, Industrial Materials Recycling and Nuclear Chemistry
+Division Manager, Professor, Chemistry and Chemical Engineering, Energy and Material, Industrial Materials Recycling and Nuclear Chemistry

 Christian Ekberg is the holder of Stena’s Chair in Industrial Materials Recycling since 2007 and since 2012 professor of Nuclear Chemistry.
 He is also division manager for nuclear chemistry /...

 Professor, Chemistry and Chemical Engineering, Energy and Material, Environmental Inorganic Chemistry 2